Foundation Models · Feb 8, 2026

 • Preprocessing, triage, and routine extraction → Google Gemini

-The routing happens at the workflow level, not the conversation level.
-A single research process may invoke three or four models in sequence: Gemini for initial news triage, GPT-4.1 for parsing visual data from a shipping report, Claude for building the analytical thesis, and o-series for verifying the quantitative risk assessment.
-The output of each stage feeds into the next.
+Routing happens at the workflow level, not the conversation level.
+A single research process may invoke three or four models in sequence: Gemini for initial news triage, GPT-4.1 for parsing visual data from a shipping report, Claude for building the analytical thesis, o-series for verifying the quantitative risk assessment.
+Each stage’s output feeds the next.
 The human researcher reviews the final synthesis, not the intermediate routing.

 Why This Matters for Investment Quality

 The multi-model approach is not a technical luxury.
 It is a direct investment in analytical quality.
-When you force a reasoning-optimized model to do quantitative computation, you get slower and less reliable results.
-When you force a vision model to do long-form analytical reasoning, you get shallow analysis.
-When you use a frontier model for routine preprocessing, you burn budget that could be allocated to the tasks where model quality makes a material difference.
+Force a reasoning-optimized model to do quantitative computation — you get slower, less reliable results.
+Force a vision model to do long-form reasoning — you get shallow analysis.
+Use a frontier model for routine preprocessing — you burn budget that could go to tasks where model quality makes a real difference.